w3c/wai-bcase/index.md

 Nations Convention on the Rights of People with Disabilities (CRPD).

 -   CRPD ratified by more than 140 countries by 2016.

--   Comprehensive human rights document that includes direct reference to the rights of all people to have equal access to communications technology.
+-   It is a comprehensive human rights document that includes direct reference to the rights of all people to have equal access to communications technology.
 -   Number of legal actions in US increase and courts increasingly decide in favor of equal access [^16]
 -   European Commission adopts European Accessibility Act, requiring ATMs and banking services, PCs, telephones and TV equipment, telephony and audiovisual services, transport, e-books and e-commerce meet accessibility requirements.
 -   @@@ more from other countries

 As a result, there is a global increase in legislation that further